wonderfulidea/shadow-remix/README.md

 - `backspace/delete` to clear
 - `c` brings up a dialog for selecting the webcam device
 - `p` brings up a dialog for selecting the serial port (desktop app only)
 - `v` saves your current drawing as an animated video (webm format).
 Webm videos are large and difficult to play, but very fast to save – which is why we use them.
-See instructions [here](https://github.com/amandaghassaei/canvas-capture#converting-webm-to-other-formats) for converting to mp4.
 You can also use video editing software like Adobe Premiere to convert the video format.
+Once you have the mp4s, you can [add them to the desktop app](#adding-screensaver-animations).
 - `h` puts the app into screen saver mode (desktop app only).